minjiyoon/CGT/README.md

 pip install -r requirement.txt pip install torch==1.13.1+cu117 torchvision==0.14.1+cu117 torchaudio==0.13.1 --extra-index-url https://download.pytorch.org/whl/cu117
 ```
-The code is implemented on PyTorch DistributedDataParallel.
+The code is implemented on PyTorch DataParallel.

 ## DataSet
 You can download public graph datasets in the npz format from [GNN-Benchmark](https://github.com/shchur/gnn-benchmark).
 Place the dataset in `data/` directory.
+For your convenience, `cora.npz` and `citeseer.npz` are already saved in `data\`.

 ## Usage
 Execute `run.sh` to run 3 different GCN models with variable noisy edge numbers on the given graph.